DeepLearnXMU/VNMT/README.md

 # VNMT
-Source code for variational neural machine translation
+Source code for variational neural machine translation, we will make it available soon!